 In my last (and my very first newsletter) I wrote that I would write about a quilt project in my last blog post of each month.
 When I wrote this newsletter I had already a specific quilt in mind, but then this wonderful baby quilt workshop project came along at the beginning of August.
 This is why Sara’s Baby Quilt became my quilt of the month of August 2020!

 Invitation to give a Baby Quilt Workshop

 In fall 2018 I met Hobby House Qatar in a course on creative entrepreneurship.
-The course took place here in Doha at the Virginia Commonwealth University.
-In this context I developed the logo for the blog.
+The course took place here in Doha at Virginia Commonwealth University.
+In this context, I developed the logo for the blog.
 It would take almost two years to get it started. 🙂

 We have stayed in touch and I did a few weekend short courses organized by Hobby House Qatar.

 But it never worked out that I actually gave a workshop for Hobby House Qatar!
 We had been in touch about it several times, but it always turned as too complicated.
 And it was always me who said, ‘No, it is not really feasible’.
 I already started feeling guilty about it!
 Teaching patchwork or quilting just requires time and also a lot of tools and equipment.
 Having more than ONLY ONE sewing machine was one of my requirements!

 When I was asked by Hobby House Qatar to give a quilt workshop at a baby shower parts, I was intrigued.
 But I was skeptical at the same time.
 When we started talking about it more, it became more of a realistic idea!